Cazzie Russell: Professional career

 Russell was drafted by the New York Knicks with the first overall pick of the 1966 NBA draft, playing for them for five seasons (1966–1971).
 While playing for the Knicks he was named to the 1967 All-Rookie Team and won the NBA Finals in 1970.

 He is remembered primarily as the sixth man during his five seasons with the Knicks, where he scored 4,584 points in 344 games, though it was in his final two seasons with the Knicks that he was primarily the sixth man.
 He started only 25 games his rookie season (1966–67), but 45 in his second season (1967–68).
-The 1968-69 season was his best with the Knicks, starting at small forward in 46 games of the 50 in which he played, averaging 32.9 minutes, 18.3 points and 4.2 rebounds per game.
+The 1968–69 season was his best with the Knicks, starting at small forward in 46 games of the 50 in which he played, averaging 32.9 minutes, 18.3 points and 4.2 rebounds per game.
 Russell suffered a season-ending fractured right ankle in a late January 1969 game against the Seattle SuperSonics.
 That same year teammate Bill Bradley started 39 of his 82 games, played less than 30 minutes a game, and averaged 12.4 points per game.

 Russell's playing time diminished during his last two years in New York as he sustained on separate occasions a fractured ankle and wrist.
 He started only 33 games combined over those two years, playing 20 minutes a game or less, and scoring less than 12 points a game.
-During his five years with the Knicks, Russell's basketball fundamentals improved under the coaching of the Knick's Red Holzman.
+During his five years with the Knicks, Russell's basketball fundamentals improved under the coaching of the Knicks' Red Holzman.